 This study used a large detailed dataset, with coverage across demographic groups, and standardized data collection from notifications and laboratories.
 The use of routine surveillance data means that this study would be readily repeatable with new data.
 The surveillance data contained multiple known risk factors, this allowed us to adjust for these confounders in the multivariable analysis, which attenuated the evidence for an association with BCG vaccination for all outcomes.
 However, there are important limitations to consider.
 The study was conducted within a population of active TB cases, therefore the association with all-cause mortality cannot be extrapolated to the general population.
 Additionally, vaccinated and unvaccinated populations may not be directly comparable because vaccination has been targeted at high-risk neonates in the UK since 2005.
 We mitigated this potential source for bias by conducting a sensitivity analysis including only those eligible for the universal school age scheme, and whilst the strength of associations were attenuated there remained some evidence of improved outcomes.
 Sensitivity analysis excluding recurrent cases indicated their inclusion may have biased our results towards the null.

 Variable data completeness changed with time, with both BCG vaccination status and year of vaccination having a high percentage of missing data, which may not be missing completely at random.
 We therefore checked the robustness of our results with multiple imputation including regional variability, however an unknown missing not at random mechanism, or unmeasured confounding may still have introduced bias.
 We found a greatly increased risk of all-cause mortality for those vaccinated more than 10 years ago in the analysis with multiply imputed data, compared to the complete case analysis.
 This is likely to be driven by a missing not at random mechanism for years since vaccination, with older cases being both more likely to have been vaccinated more than 10 years previously and to also have an unknown year of vaccination.
 The high percentage of missing data also means that we were likely to be underpowered to detect an effect of BCG vaccination on sputum smear status and deaths due to TB (in those who died), with years since vaccination, and age at vaccination likely to be underpowered for all outcomes.
 We were not able to adjust for either tuberculin skin test (TST) stringency, or the latitude effect, although we were able to adjust for UK birth status.[29]
 However, the bias induced by these confounders is likely to be towards the null, meaning that our effect estimates are likely to be conservative.
-Finally, BCG vaccination status may be subject to misclassification due to recall bias; validation studies of the recording of BCG status in the ETS would be required to assess this.
+Finally, BCG vaccination status, and year of vaccination, may be subject to misclassification due to recall bias; validation studies of the recording of BCG status in the ETS would be required to assess this.